-In recent years, solar loans have become a popular way to finance solar panel installations.
-While there are a number of loan options to consider, each with varying qualities, the majority of solar loan products share the trait of having fixed interest rates, monthly payments, and terms.
-If you’re looking for a solar loan option that allows you to adjust your monthly payment down the line, keep an eye out for re-amortization options.
+Solar loans have become a popular way to finance solar panel installations.
+While there are various loan options to consider, the majority of solar loan products offer fixed interest rates, monthly payments, and terms.
+If you’re looking for a solar loan option that allows you to adjust your monthly payment down the line, you may want to consider re-amortization options.

-Re-amortization calculations can be complicated, as your new monthly payment will depend on how many months are remaining in your term, your remaining principal balance, and your interest rate.
-However, there are many free amortization calculators online that you can use to input your remaining principal loan amount, interest rate, and the number of monthly payments left to calculate your potential monthly loan post-lump sum payment.
+Re-amortization calculations can be complicated, as your new monthly payment will depend on the remaining months in your term, your principal balance, and your interest rate.
+However, there are many free amortization calculators online you can use to input your remaining principal loan amount, interest rate, and the number of monthly payments left to calculate your potential monthly post-lump sum loan payment.

 Can re-amortization result in higher monthly payments?

 Remember to read the fine print of solar loan documents before signing.
-A few solar loan financiers offer the reverse of what’s described above: you start with lower monthly payments and if you don’t pay off a set portion of your loan by a specific date, your monthly payments can increase.
+A few solar lenders offer the reverse of what’s described above: you start with lower monthly payments and if you don’t pay off a set portion of your loan by a specific date, then your monthly payments may increase.
 If this is the case, confirm with a tax advisor that you can claim the full ITC credit in your first year so that you can use that credit to pay down your loan and avoid higher monthly payments.

 Considerations with solar loan re-amortization

-Solar financiers and their loan options are unique, and one re-amortization option may not have the exact same terms as another.
+Solar lenders and their loan options are unique, and one re-amortization option may not have the exact same terms as another.

-For one, while many solar loans financiers allow you to re-amortize once for free, others may require an additional processing and administrative fee.
-Additionally, your solar loan may require a minimum payment amount in order to re-amortize (i.e. you must pay a lump sum of at least $10,000 in order to re-calculate your monthly loan payment.)
-Some solar loans may have a set time frame in which you have the opportunity to re-amortize your loan – if this restriction exists, it’s typically by month 18 as financiers assume you will have filed for taxes within this timeframe, thus realizing the benefit of the federal ITC.
+While many solar lenders allow you to re-amortize once for free, others may require an additional processing and administrative fee.
+Additionally, your solar loan may require a minimum payment amount in order to re-amortize.
+For example, they may require a minimum lump sum of at least $10,000 in order to re-calculate your monthly loan payment.
+Some solar loans may have a set time frame in which you have the opportunity to re-amortize your loan.
+If this restriction exists, it’s typically by month 18 as financiers assume you will have filed for taxes within this timeframe, thus realizing the benefit of the federal ITC.

-It’s important to read all loan documents thoroughly before signing, whether you’re looking to re-amortize your loan in the future or not.
+The bottom line: it’s important to read all loan documents thoroughly before signing to know your terms, payment amounts, and any solar loan fees, whether you’re looking to re-amortize your loan in the future or not.